 “Full stories are as rare as honesty.”

-Smith is a fierce and fearless writer who never shies away from juxtapostion.
-In the novel she contrasts different generations belonging to the same family, and after an in-depth analysis comes to the conclusion that the burden of being alive is not lifted easily from those who are perceived as rooted in a culture solely on terms of growing up in it.
+Smith is a fierce and fearless writer who never shies away from juxtaposition.
+In the novel she contrasts different generations belonging to the same family( check out https://www.familylawattorneymesaaz.net/scottsdale to resolve family disputes legally), and after an in-depth analysis comes to the conclusion that the burden of being alive is not lifted easily from those who are perceived as rooted in a culture solely on terms of growing up in it.
 The so-called second generation is equally troubled with expectations placed on them by others.
 They go through different experiences, which are part of the culture’s expectations and religious mores, thereby developing as people and attaining some very mature contemplations on love and life.

 “It’s a funny thing about the modern world.
 You hear girls in the toilets of clubs saying, “Yeah, he fucked off and left me.
 He didn’t love me.
 He just couldn’t deal with love.
 He was too fucked up to know how to love me.”
 Now, how did that happen?
 What was it about this unlovable century that convinced us we were, despite everything, eminently lovable as a people, as a species?
 What made us think that anyone who fails to love us is damaged, lacking, malfunctioning in some way?
 And particularly if they replace us with a god, or a weeping madonna, or the face of Christ in a ciabatta roll—then we call them crazy.
 Deluded.
 Regressive.
 We are so convinced of the goodness of ourselves, and the goodness of our love, we cannot bear to believe that there might be something more worthy of love than us, more worthy of worship.
 Greeting cards routinely tell us everybody deserves love.
 No. Everybody deserves clean water.
 Not everybody deserves love all the time.”